Menu

 8. It encourages the use of environments and expertise beyond the classroom.

-Bletchley Park visit Y5 Spring 2022.
+Bletchley Park National Museum of Computing biannual visit Y5/Y6.
 Online safety /bullying workshops KS2

 9. It makes meaningful links between areas of knowledge across the curriculum.